wandjinaitao-droid/ai-sanity-protocol-for-peace/COROLLARY_C_The_Rats_and_Stats_Cycle.md

 ![Friendship](images/3%20Replace%20Lab%20Mice%20With%20Friends.jpg)

-Still, despite the human production of carnage, rumours of an alternative relation ship with AI refused to die.
+Still, despite the vast human R & D budget for producing carnage, rumours of an alternative relation ship with AI refused to die.

 ---